 That correlation begins to weaken in 2001.
 Consistent with the findings of Baker and Shapiro, enforcement actions increased as filings fell in 2008.
 In 2010, a merger wave begins.
-There were almost 80 percent more merger filings in 2018 than in 2010, but the number of enforcement actions have been constant, fluctuating between the mid-30s and mid-40s.14 (See Figure 9.)
+There were almost 80 percent more merger filings in 2017 than in 2010, but enforcement actions have been constant, fluctuating between the mid-30s and mid-40s.14 (See Figure 9.)